Return to top

 There are so many delicious ways to enjoy this veggie chorizo recipe!
 Here are a few of my top vegan chorizo recipe ideas:

-• Vegan Chorizo Tacos: Make vegan tacos with chorizo by taking warm corn tortillas, flour tortillas, or for a gluten free option, these almond flour tortillas, topping them with a healthy helping of this spicy chorizo, and then adding your favorite fresh ingredients like fresh cilantro, salsa, this homemade healthy guacamole recipe, vegan sour cream, diced tomato, lime wedges, and white onion.
+Vegan Chorizo Tacos: When it’s my turn to host Taco Night with our friends, I love making these almond flour tortillas and topping them with a healthy helping of this spicy chorizo.
+They’re divine, stuffed with fresh ingredients like fresh cilantro, salsa, this homemade healthy guacamole recipe, vegan sour cream, diced tomato, lime wedges, and white onion.

-• Refrigeration: Let the chorizo leftovers cool completely.
-Transfer mixture to an air-tight container and store in the refrigerator for up to 7 days.
+Refrigeration: Once my leftovers have cooled, I simply transfer the mixture to an air-tight container and store it in the refrigerator for up to 7 days.

 ❓Recipe FAQs

 Absolutely!
-Veggie chorizo is made with heart-healthy plant protein (instead of red meat), is low in calories, high in protein, and isn’t made with any artificial preservatives, TVP (highly processed textured vegetable protein), sweeteners, or additives like store-bought soyrizo often is.
+My vegan chorizo is made with heart-healthy plant protein instead of fatty pieces of meat.
+Plus, its low in calories, high in protein, and isn’t made with any artificial preservatives like TVP (highly processed textured vegetable protein), sweeteners, or additives like store-bought vegan versions often are.

 Many vegetables go best with chorizo.
-Some of the more popular options are roasted potatoes, black beans, roasted poblano peppers, stir-fried carrots, and mushrooms.
+Some of my favorite options are roasted potatoes, black beans, roasted poblano peppers, stir-fried carrots, and mushrooms.

 best easy healthy gluten free vegan chorizo recipe (plant based, meatless) in a cast iron skillet